 the start of the trail is disguising my fatigue.
 Ahead lie

 much more extreme elevations.
 May 24, 2013

 Many of the mountains to come are much steeper.
-As I learned to pace myself, it got better, but I could have been much better prepared on this one.
-Note to self: read the guide, look at the elevation graph, enjoy the written words, look at the elevation graph, check out shelter descriptions, look at the elevation graph...etc.
+As I learned to pace myself, it got better, but I should have been better prepared on this one.
+Note to self: read the guide, look at the elevation graph, enjoy the written words, look at the elevation graph, check out shelter descriptions, look at the elevation graph.

 Some downs are worse than ups.
-For example, much is made of the Blood Mountain up (from the south).
+For example, much is made of going up Blood Mountain (from the south).
 I actually found it okay (steep, yes, but no huge deal).
 Going down was very steep, with some hairy parts.The only thing that keeps a hiker going here is the thought of Neel's Gap and a mattress in the bunkhouse.

 Rule #3: check elevation graphs, then check them again.
 Estimate daily hikes based mostly on elevations rather than mileage.

-Everyone has their own routine for caring for their feet — or they should have.
+Everyone has their own routine for caring for their feet—or they should have.
 If you don't, develop one fast.
-Long-distance hiking plays hell with your feet as they get subjected to constant pounding on earth and rock.
+Long-distance hiking plays hell with your feet as they are subjected to constant pounding on earth and rock.

-My routine: I wear two socks.
+My routine: I sometimes wear two socks.
 A liner sock goes on first followed by a light smartwool sock.
-But before that, I put Band Aids (Limeys, read "plaster" here — which is what I still call them) on spots that look like they are getting rubbed excessively, even if they haven't yet become a blister..
-On tender spots and potentially tender spots, I also use either gel tubes or tubular foam for particular toes.
-I then powder my feet with Gold Bond foot powder.
+But before that, I put Band Aids (Limeys, read "plaster" here—which is what I still call them) on spots that look like they are getting rubbed excessively, even if they haven't yet become a blister.
+On tender spots, I also use either gel tubes or tubular foam for particular toes.
+I then powder my feet with Gold Bond foot powder..